gesievi/RADii/docs/tutorial/Quick_Guide/Setup/5_install_Technical_Prereq.rst

 *Preparation and time:* 1 Day for the publisher, 20 min. for the group

-The publisher: understand the basic of how to stream geometry with Radii Grashopper and the basics on operating the viewer.
+The publisher: understand the basic of how to stream geometry with Radii Grasshopper and the basics on operating the viewer.
 The observers: Install the viewer, log into the server and navigate

 *Tech:*